 Preference heterogeneity as such is not in conflict with the neoclassical paradigm.
 Traditionally, extra-economic factors have served as the motivations for error terms in regressions and individual or regional fixed effects.
-However, treating preferences and culture as exogenous factors in growth and development theory is problematic if, on the one hand, cultural factors respond to changes in the economic and institutional environment (see Alesina and Glaeser, 2004; Alesina and Giuliano, 2009), and, on the other hand, culture and preferences have an important feedback on institutions and economic performance (see Greif, 1994; Grosjean, 2013; Guiso et al. 2006; Gorodnichenko and Gerard, 2010; Tabellini, 2010).
+However, treating preferences and culture as exogenous factors in growth and development theory is problematic if, on the one hand, cultural factors respond to changes in the economic and institutional environment (see Alesina and Glaeser 2004 and Alesina and Giuliano 2009), and, on the other hand, culture and preferences have an important feedback on institutions and economic performance (see Greif 1994, Guiso, Sapienza, and Zingales 2006, Roland and Gorodnichenko 2010, and

+Tabellini 2010).

-Motivated by these observations, a growing number of studies incorporate endogenous cultural change into economic models.2 A particularly important link is the one connecting preferences, culture, and innovation (see Mokyr, 2011).
+Motivated by these observations, a growing number of studies incorporate endogenous cultural change into economic models.2 A particularly important link is the one connecting preferences, culture, and innovation (see Mokyr 2011).
 In many recent models of endogenous technical change, innovation and economic growth ultimately are determined by policy and preference parameters, such as the time discount rate and risk aversion.
 Yet, there is a lack of studies of the joint determination of preferences and technology.
 A key issue is the extent to which different societies differ in terms of the average propensity of their citizens to carry out entrepreneurial or innovative activities.
 This is the focus of the investigation of this chapter.